-Therapeutic Lifestyle Change (TLC): The One Thing Your Wellness Program is Missing
+Therapeutic Lifestyle Change (TLC): What Your Wellness Program Needs in 2022

 The majority of working adults have at least one of these health risks, most have more than one.
 Employees who have the highest risk for cardiovascular disease have all four risk factors.
 This is also known as metabolic syndrome.

 The high prevalence of elevated health risks is one reason why adults have more chronic diseases now than ever before.
 Employees with elevated health risks are more likely to be absent from work and have worker’s comp claims and higher health care costs.